A-Archives-and-Forks/luckygametools.github.io/README_en.md

 ###### The latest version of the software is compliant with Windows Defender and will not be banned by it

 <h1>Not Only One Key Automatic Storage Steam Game Tool: LuckyGameTools （Forever free）</h1>

+<h2>To celebrate our software reaching nearly 30,000 total users, we will be randomly giving away 1 to 3 mysterious activation codes for Denuvo  games every day in our one and only official Telegram group.
+Thank you all for your support!</h2>

 ## Function List
 - Automatic Download Manifest